pulp/pulp/docs/user-guide/admin-client/consumer.rst

     Available Arguments:

-      --fields   - comma-separated list of consumer fields; if specified only the given fields will be displayed.
-Example: "id,display_name" --bindings - if specified, the bindings information is displayed --details  - if specified, all of the consumer information is displayed
+      --fields   - comma-separated list of consumer fields; Example:
+                   "id,display_name".
+If specified, only the given fields will be displayed.
+      --bindings - if specified, the bindings information is displayed --details  - if specified, all of the consumer information is displayed